 |10:55 AM PST||

 Tonya will be reading poems from her third book of poetry, ‘How to Survive Today’, that speak to what it means to get through, to blossom, to survive.
 It is a collection of poems, prompts, and affirmations meant to see anyone through their struggles.

 Talking Circle – Moderated by Tanya Hall, MFT, CADC I

-Join us for this 30-minute Talking Circle, where our afternoon speakers Diana and Gloria will answer moderator and attendee questions from the audience submitted through Zoom’s Q&A. As an attendee, you will have the ability to submit questions anonymously if you choose.
+Join us for this Talking Circle, where our speakers will answer moderator and attendee questions from the audience submitted through Zoom’s Q&A. As an attendee, you will have the ability to submit questions anonymously if you choose.